 c.
 Criteria for nomination.
 Nominees for IPA office must (i) be professionally respected, (ii) have demonstrable leadership abilities, (iii) have experience working in and with the IPA, (iv) not have contravened any of the criteria for the removal and replacement of Organisational Officers in Rule 9, Section C(2)a, (v) commit themselves to work for the IPA and attend its Business Meetings, and (vi) not have served on any IPA Nominating Committee since the last IPA elections.
 A candidate’s false statement of qualification shall be grounds for removal from the ballot by the Board or a committee it designates.

 d.
 Nominating Committee Slate.
 The slate of Nominating Committee nominees shall be distributed by Survey Method or mail to all IPA Members by 30 September of the year before the Congress.

 e.
 Nominations by Petition of IPA Members.
 A candidate for President with Vice President, President-Elect with Vice President-Elect or Treasurer may be nominated by a written petition of at least 150 IPA Members (50 from each Geographical Area).
 A candidate for Representative may be nominated by a written petition of at least 100 IPA Members from the respective Geographic Area (with not more than 50 from any Constituent Organisation or, in the case of the Regional Association, of any of its Affiliate Societies).
-Nominations by petition must be accompanied by the written consent of the nominee and actually received by the Secretary General by the end of November of the year preceding a Congress.
+Nominations by petition must be accompanied by the written consent of the nominee and actually received by the Vice President by the end of November of the year preceding a Congress.

 f.
 Nominee consent to run/serve.
 Before a nomination becomes valid, the nominee must consent (or nominees in the case of the President and Vice-President) in a timely manner in writing to run and, if elected, serve the IPA as provided in these Rules.
 No person may consent to be nominated for more than one office in a given election.